mxsjoberg/michaelsjoberg.com/public/posts/crafting-the-language-of-play-part-1.md

 ## <a name="5" class="anchor"></a> [Interpreter](#5)

 The interpreter is the final step.
 It takes the tree, recursively evaluates it, and returns the result.
 Nothing more than that as of yet.
+It works by matching the left-most node, which should be a keyword, operator, or number, and evaluating the right (children).

+In our example program, it matches the keyword (currently only `PRINT`) and calls `interpret` on the right node.
+If it is an operator then it evaluates the expression on the right node and returns the result.
+A number simply returns the number.

 ```python
 def interpret(tree):